-Using the agreed assumptions, the Fund had assets sufficient to cover 105% of the accrued liabilities as at 31 March 2019.
-This means that the Fund has achieved solvency based on current conditions at that date with some margin for adverse change.
+Using the agreed assumptions, the Fund had assets sufficient to cover 116% of the accrued liabilities as at 31 March 2022.
+This shows an improvement since the 2019 valuation where the funding level was 105%.

+The Fund has achieved solvency based on current conditions at that date with some margin for adverse change.
 This overall position does not apply equally to all employers within the Fund with those who joined the Wandsworth Fund when the Richmond Fund was subsumed (1st October 2016) being generally less well funded and therefore requiring deficit payments.
-The 2016 valuation was undertaken on the 2 individual funds with Wandsworth being 101% funded and Richmond 91% funded, which became an overall 98% funded on merger.

 In addition to the primary contribution rate, most employers will also pay a secondary contribution rate depending on the demographic and actuarial factors particular to each employer.
-Full details of the contribution rates payable can be found in the 2019 actuarial valuation report and the funding strategy statement on the website of the Fund's Administering Authority.
+Full details of the contribution rates payable can be found in the 2022 actuarial valuation report and the funding strategy statement on the website of the Fund's Administering Authority.